appdev-lessons/gathering-user-feedback/content.md

 #### DOs
 - Plan the 3 most important questions you want to investigate.
 The answers to these questions should terrify you and potentially disprove your idea.
-Try to form the rest questions around these questions.
+Try to form the rest of your questions around these questions.
 These questions may be different for each type of person you’re talking to.
 - Start from broad questions and then zoom in until you’ve found a strong signal.
 Mix generic and specific questions during your conversation.
 These conversations can be really casual.
 The interviewee may not even know you are working on a project or that you are "interviewing" them.
 - Ask about lived experience, daily habits and frequent actions instead of abstract ideas and possible solutions.
 - Ask about specific actions in the past, about the positive and negative experience of using similar products.
-If you consider your idea unique than refer to indirect competitors or the main issues a person witnesses.
+If you consider your idea unique then refer to indirect competitors or the main issues a person witnesses.
 - Ask your potential user to describe all the steps in detail of using a similar product.
 Listen and make notes carefully.
 Don’t miss the emotional questions (like "What did you feel...?").
 - Try to ask for a commitment at the end of your conversation (it can be an intro to the colleagues or boss or a person who might be also interested in; pre-payment; one more meeting and etc.)